BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 ex8.2_multiscale_gluR_phosph_3compt.py: Multiscale model across PSD, spine head,
 	and dendrite.
 This is bistable as long as periodic synaptic input keeps coming.
 This is how it works:
-	At baseline, we just have small EPSPs and little Ca inlux.
+	At baseline, we just have small EPSPs and little Ca influx.
 A burst of strong synaptic input causes Ca entry into the spine via NMDAR.
 This triggers activation of CaMKII and its translocation to the PSD, where it phosphorylates and increases the conductance of gluR.
 Now that gluR